 Unlike awards that honor scientists late in their careers, the Blavatnik Awards aim to identify and encourage promising young scientists early in their careers, when they are most in need of funding and recognition.
 The intense competition for funding presents a growing challenge for scientific researchers—those who receive financial support are in a better position to bolster their early research efforts and are more likely to identify solutions to the most complex scientific questions and to some of society’s most pressing problems.

-In 2013, building on the tremendous success of the Blavatnik Regional Awards, the Blavatnik Family Foundation announced its intention to launch the Blavatnik National Awards for Young Scientists, in which faculty members under the age of 42 from across the United States are nominated in three categories: Chemistry, Physical Sciences and Engineering, and Life Sciences.
+In 2013, building on the tremendous success of the Blavatnik Regional Awards, the Blavatnik Family Foundation announced its intention to launch the Blavatnik National Awards for Young Scientists, in which faculty members 42 years of age and younger from across the United States are nominated in three categories: Chemistry, Physical Sciences and Engineering, and Life Sciences.
 Eligible institutions are invited to submit one nomination in each subject category.
 In each category, ten finalists are identified, with one being selected as the Laureate for that category and winning US$250,000 in unrestricted funds.
 The Blavatnik National Awards Laureates and Finalists are honored at an awards ceremony at the American Museum of Natural History in New York City each September.

 The Blavatnik Regional Awards for Young Scientists also continue to identify outstanding post-doctoral researchers in the tri-state area, recognizing two Finalists and one Winner in Chemistry, Physical Sciences and Engineering, and Life Sciences every year.
 Blavatnik Regional Awards Winners and Finalists are honored at the New York Academy of Sciences Annual Gala in November.